Sun Quan

-In late 220, Cao Pi, King of Wei, Cao Cao's son and successor, seized the throne and proclaimed himself to be the Emperor of China, ending and succeeding the nominal rule of the Han dynasty.
-At first Sun Quan nominally served as a Wei vassal with the Wei-created title of King of Wu, but after Cao Pi demanded that he send his son Sun Deng as a hostage to the Wei capital Luoyang and he refused.
-In November 222, he declared himself independent by changing his era name.
-It was not until May 229 that he formally declared himself emperor.
+In late 220 AD, Cao Pi, King of Wei, Cao Cao's son and successor, seized the throne and proclaimed himself to be the Emperor of China, ending and succeeding the nominal rule of the Han dynasty.
+At first, Sun Quan nominally served as a Wei vassal with the Wei-created title of King of Wu, but after, Cao Pi demanded that he send his son Sun Deng as a hostage to the Wei capital Luoyang and he refused.
+In November 222 AD, he declared himself independent by changing his era name.
+It was not until May 229 AD that he formally declared himself emperor.

 After the death of his original crown prince, Sun Deng, two opposing factions supporting different potential successors slowly emerged.
 When Sun He succeeded Sun Deng as the new crown prince, he was supported by Lu Xun and Zhuge Ke, while his rival Sun Ba was supported by Quan Cong and Bu Zhi and their clans.
 Over a prolonged internal power struggle, numerous officials were executed, and Sun Quan harshly settled the conflict between the two factions by exiling Sun He and forcing Sun Ba to commit suicide.
-Sun Quan died in May 252 at the age of 70 (by East Asian reckoning).
+Sun Quan died in May 252 AD at the age of 70 (by East Asian reckoning).
 He enjoyed the longest reign among all the founders of the Three Kingdoms and was succeeded by his son, Sun Liang.

 The Records of the Three Kingdoms describes Sun Quan as a tall man with bright eyes and oblong face.
 He was known as a wise and outgoing man who was fond of making jokes and playing tricks.
 Because of his skill in valuing the strength of his subordinates and avoiding their shortcomings, as well as treating them like his family, Sun Quan was able to delegate authority to capable figures.
 This primary strength served him well in gaining the support of the common people and surrounding himself with capable generals.
+Sun Quan possessed great personal charisma, enabling him to command the loyalty of his subordinates.